Triple Chocolate Almond Brownies – Naturally Gluten Free

 I’m also sharing them with #BakingCrumbs which is usually hosted over at Only Crumbs Remain, but is with Jo’s Kitchen Larder for May.
 Bake of the Week with Mummy Mishaps.
 Love Cake with JibberJabberUK.
 Free From Fridays with Le Coin de Mel.
 And the new linky #G2BGF with Gluten Free Alchemist.

-If you make these triple chocolate almond brownies, I’d love to hear about it in the comments below or via social media.
-A photo would be good too.
+Thanks for visiting Tin and Thyme.
+If you make this lemon caraway seed cake, I’d love to hear about it in the comments below or via social media.
+Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
 For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Triple Chocolate Almond Brownies.
 PIN IT.